-Idyllically situated on Drewsteignton’s picture-postcard square and near the medieval church, this pub has evolved within a row of cottages.
-The key space is the simply-appointed public bar on the left and the ground-floor ‘cellar’ behind.
+Idyllically situated on the village’s picture-postcard square, this pub has evolved within a row of cottages.
+The foremost space is the simply-appointed public bar on the left with the ground-floor ‘cellar’ behind.
 The former has plain seating round the walls and service through a hatch to the cellar where the casks are stillaged.
 The right-hand room has long been a dining area.
-Further right still is another room in restaurant use: the Rayburn stove shows this was once a kitchen area.
+Further right is another room in restaurant use; the Rayburn stove shows this was once a kitchen area.
 The Drewe Arms is a legend in the annals of historic rural pubs.
-For 75 years it was kept by Mabel Mudge who retired in 1994, aged 99, who is thought to have then been England’s oldest licensee.
-Until her retirement the pub was part of a working farm.
-In the public bar note the delightful framed poetic homage to those who fought in the Great War and the pleasure afforded to the survivors by the pub you are enjoying 100 years on!
+For 75 years, it was kept by Mabel Mudge who, when she retired aged 99 in 1994, was thought to have been England’s oldest licensee.
+Until her retirement, the pub was part of a working farm.
+Originally the Druid Arms, the pub name changed in the 1920s at the instigation of Julius Drewe, tea merchant and founder of the Home & Colonial grocery stores, who built the amazing Edwin Lutyens-designed Castle Drogo nearby.
+In the public bar note the delightful framed poetic homage to those who fought in the Great War and the pleasure afforded to the survivors by the pub you are enjoying more than 100 years on.

 One of the UK's classic village pub with no counter and four rooms.
 Occupying much of the north side of Drewsteighton's attractive square, the Drewe Arms contributes to a picture postcard village scene.
 It has evolved out of a series of cottages and some of the thick inner walls and the changes in levels show how this has taken place.
 The historic pub core really consists of one room (on the left) with the servery behind a panelled partition; service is through a stable door arrangement.
 Fixed seats follow the walls round.
 Hatch from the servery to the corridor.
 The servery itself is very different to what was it was up to the early 1990s - the stillage is now at the end of the room but was originally on the left, a lot of the shelving is modern, and originally customers were allowed to sit in the servery by invitation of the licensee.